 Enter Bird's Name in Search Box:

 Species: The Black-and-White Warbler (Mniotila varia) is one of the most abundant warblers seen in North America.
-Recognized by its nuthath like behaviour of creeping along trunks and limbs, picking out larvai and insects from beneath the bark.
-Because of its food source, this warbler is one of the first in the warbler’s family to migrate back to its breeding grounds in the spring.
+It is recognized by its nuthatch-like behaviour of creeping along trunks and limbs and picking out larvae and insects from beneath the bark.
+Because of its food source, this warbler is one of the first in the warbler family, to migrate back to its breeding grounds in the spring.

 Voice: Whining or complaining long notes, thin high pitch sounding like weesy-weesy-weesy-weesy.

 Nesting: Three to five white to creamy coloured eggs, with brown markings.
-Nest is usually on the side of a hill, on the ground, near the base of a tree.
-The nest is composed of fine grass, leaves, conifer needles, moss and hair.
+Nest is usually on the side of a hill, on the ground or near the base of a tree.
+The nest is composed of fine grasses, leaves, conifer needles, moss and hair.